ibm-cloud-docs/containers/cs_storage_block.md

 ## Quickstart for {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}}
 {: #block_qs}

-In this quickstart guide, you create a 24Gi silver tier {{site.data.keyword.blockshort}} volume in your cluster by creating a PVC to dynamically provision the volume.
+In this quickstart guide, you create a 24Gi silver tier {{site.data.keyword.blockstorageshort}} volume in your cluster by creating a PVC to dynamically provision the volume.
 Then, you create an app deployment that mounts your PVC.
 {: shortdesc}

 First time using {{site.data.keyword.blockstorageshort}} in your cluster?
-Come back here after you have the [[installed the {{site.data.keyword.blockstorageshort}} plugin](#install_block).
+Come back here after you have the [installed the {{site.data.keyword.blockstorageshort}} plugin](#install_block).
 {: tip}

 1. Create a file for your PVC and name it `pvc.yaml`.